CMS-Enterprise/easi-app/docs/adr/0033-technical-action-scheduling.md

 ## Decision Outcome

 * Chosen Alternative: Bespoke Publication Subscription Queue
-> * On server start, create a new GoRoutine that runs on set intervals and runs jobs
+> * On server start, create a new Go Routine that runs on set intervals and runs jobs
 > * Can decide how often to run the job
 ```mermaid
 flowchart LR